HKyle33/LAMP-Installation/README.md

 ### Roles
 Baldo - Documentation, Installation, and Live Demonstration
 Bracero - Documentation, Tutorial Recording, and Installation
-Lacerna - Tutorial Recording and Installation
+Lacerna - Recording, Editing, and Installation
-Orendain - Live Demonstration and Installation
+Orendain - Live Demonstration, Recording and Installation
 Severo - Live Demonstration, Installation, and Recording

 This document assumes that the computer has a fresh install of the operating system.
 No proxy